fbpx

 Habitat

 As with most other grassfinch species, the Gouldian Finch is seldom found far from water, and needs to drink several times during the day.
-Throughout its range the species inhabits the edges of mangroves and thickets, and savannas dotted with trees.
+Throughout its range the species inhabits the edges of thickets, savannas dotted with trees and mangroves.

 Unlike other Australian finches, they do not place their nests in shrubs and other vegetation.
 They prefer to nest in tree hollows and occasionally holes in termite nests.